NCATSTranslator/Feedback/README.md

-# DataGaps
+# Feedback
-A repo for tracking gaps in Translator data and finding ways to fill them.
+A repo for tracking feedback on Translator from the user interface and elsewhere.